A proposal is a written offer to solve a technical problem

 more common practice to separate them to improve appearance

 and increase readability.
-The bars should be of the
+The bars should be of the same

-order of increasing or decreasing length.
-This convention
+increasing or decreasing length.
+This convention applies

-time series.
+series.

 Surface